ktsn/vq/README.md

 seq();
 ```

-### vq helper functions
+### vq chainable helper methods
-The function returned by `vq(el, props, opts)` has some helper functions.
+The function returned by `vq(el, props, opts)` has some chainable helper methods.
 The helpers can modify animation options and behaviors.

-The helper function is chainable.

 ```js
 vq.sequence([